vam5h1/AtliQ-Hardware-Finance-Analytics/README.md

 # 💰 AtliQ Hardware Finance Analytics Project

-📌 A Finance Analytics project based on the AtliQ Hardware Sales case study to create Profit & Loss reports and Gross Margin % insights for strategic financial decision-making.
+📌 A Finance Analytics project based on the AtliQ Hardware Sales Analysis project
 ---

 ## 📑 Table of Contents